Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 \[17, 13, 18, 17, 40, 18, 40, 12, 12] <-- predicted labels
 accuracy on images from the web: 0.778

+*My note: The accuracy on the images from the web is below the accuracy on the test set.
+The sample size is small on the test set, and two more predictions would have made 100% accurate on the images from the internet.
+To see how the images on the internet truly compared to the test set images, we would have to get many more samples from the internet.

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 |No entry|No entry